immunant/c2rust/c2rust-transpile/README.md

   files, so remove this build file directory before re-creating build files. (implies `--emit-build-files`)

-## Cross-check instrumentation

-The transpiler can instrument the transpiled Rust code for [cross-checking](../cross-checks/).
-The following options control this
-instrumentation:

-- `-x`, `--cross-checks` - Add macros and build files for cross-checking.
-- `--use-fakechecks` - Link against the `fakechecks` library for cross-checking instead of using the default online checks.
-- `-X <config>`, `--cross-check-config <config>` - Use the given config file as the cross-checking config.

 ## For Developers

 The c2rust-transpile library uses the c2rust-ast-exporter library to translate C